 - Crash dieting and only exercising to shed off excess pounds

-- Being too strict on the foods that you should and shouldn’t eat, as it can cause eating disorders
+- Being too strict on the foods that you should and shouldn’t eat, can cause eating disorders

 - Relying on quick solutions such as diet pills or the latest cleanse or detox to melt away your fats

 - Depending on other people for motivation

 One of the best ways to avoid creating problems is to waste no time trying to please anyone.
 Don’t try to explain yourself to people who don’t support you, who don’t make an effort to at least try to understand you, and who don’t respect the choices and decisions that you make for yourself.

 Your life is guaranteed to become so much easier when you stop living up to other’s expectations and when you stop letting others decide your life for you.